0xr41d3n/CyberTalents-PHP-Type-Juggling/README.md

 which resolves our problem and get us the flag : FLAG{Yes_Y0u_C4n_Use_Exp0nentiaL}.

-this some magic hashes to use during CTF challegens !
+this some magic hashes to use during CTF challenges !

 ![Screenshot from 2020-01-22 05-19-20](https://github.com/0xr41d3n/CyberTalents-PHP-Type-Juggling/assets/155889190/dbdd432e-3442-4a63-88ff-4fb7c033896f)